alexdean08/Fruit-Tree-Crypto-Trading/README.md

 <img src="docs/images/trade-condition-example2.png" alt="Test" width="700" align="center"/>
 </p>

-Using trading conditions as nodes in trees IS NOT REQUIRED.
-Many trading conditions can be run simultaneously without any connection between them.
-The trading conditions can be as simple or complex as you would like.
+**Using trading conditions as nodes in trees IS NOT REQUIRED.
+Many trading conditions, or only one or two, can be run simultaneously without any connection between them.
+The trading conditions can be as simple or complex as you would like.**

 Notes on hierarchy of trading conditions:
 - The trading conditions that will be looked into first will be the trading conditions that don't have any previous conditions.
 Using the same example as above, trading condition 1 will always start the possible buying process.
 You don't need to specify which trading condition will start the process.